 Dr. David Colquhoun, “Doctor Who?
 Deception by chiropractors”

-And yet “chiropractic” is many things.
-Does chiropractic work for what?
-Does what kind of chiropractic treatment work?
-How much treatment?
+Most people just want to know if it will help them.
+But “chiropractic” is many things.
+What kind of chiropractic treatment?
+Does it work for what?
+How much of it?
+For which kinds of patients?
 Just asking if “chiropractic works” is not specific enough to have a meaningful answer.
 It is not really a fair question to ask of chiropractic as a whole.

 The fact that patients swear by us does not mean we are actually helping them.
 Satisfaction is not the same thing as effectiveness.

-Chiropractor Preston Long, author of Chiropractic Fraud and Abuse: An insider's lament
+Chiropractor Preston Long, author of Chiropractic Fraud and Abuse: An Insider's Lament

-And while you might think that all chiropractors would defend themselves against these accusations, that’s not even the case.
+And while you might think that all chiropractors would defend themselves against these accusations, that’s not the case.
 In fact, many chiropractors are also critical of common chiropractic beliefs and practices.
 For instance, these controversies are only a small selection of “abberant practices” identified by progressive chiropractors themselves.
-Dr. Bruce Walker lists sixteen in his 2016 paper about trying to rescue chiropractic from itself.30
+Dr. Bruce Walker lists sixteen in his 2016 paper about trying to rescue chiropractic from itself.36

 And so one of the most important things to understand about chiropractic is that it is a divided profession: there is significant controversy within the profession itself.

 Chiropractors themselves have many disagreements about their own profession.
-There is a ideological chasm between a minority of chiropractors who want to modernize the profession, and traditional chiropractors who cling to the old ways and take the founding concepts literally.
+There is an ideological chasm between a minority of chiropractors who want to modernize the profession, and traditional chiropractors who cling to the old ways and take the founding concepts literally.
 Chiropractors on either side of this chasm can be amazingly different.
 For instance, there is a strong theme of Christian fundamentalism among old school chiropractors that blends seamlessly with the work: they talk about chiropractic like it’s a spiritual calling.37

 The chiropractic profession was founded about a century ago by Daniel David Palmer.
-Chiropractic owes its existence to this one unusual man and his son — always referred to as “D.D.” and “B.J.” palmer — whose ideas remain the basis of the profession today.
+Chiropractic owes its existence to this one unusual man and his son — always referred to as “D.D.” and “B.J.”
+Palmer — whose ideas remain the basis of the profession today.
 Both DD and BJ were bizarre characters, and arguably marketing geniuses.
 DD in particular was known for his extravagant ego.
 Here’s an entertaining example of his, er, rather flamboyant personal style:

 I was the first to adjust the cause of disease ....
 The man who had the intellectual capacity to comprehend the displacement of the vertebrae; the mental ability to grasp the significance of nerve impingement; the power to conceive and discriminate between normal and abnormal positions; the foresight and wisdom to discern the outcome; the genius of originality to create such a unique science; the judgement needed for the occasion; the brain caliber of reasoning on this heretofore perplexing question — the cause of disease; the sense of touch required to discover a racked vertebra and the skill and tact to replace it, was the one destined to discover and develop the science which he named chiropractic.